k1r0s/ritley/README.md

 }

-// create an instance with a specific route new DummyResource("dummy");
+// create an instance with a specific route new DummyResource();
 ```

-Now by doing `curl localhost:8080/dummy` you'll get a nice Hello World!
+Now by doing `curl localhost:8080` you'll get a nice Hello World!

 #### Roadmap
 - Create examples for advanced behaviors